absent42/Aqara-T2-bulb/README.md

 2. **Dashboard Button**: Add a script button to your dashboard
 3. **Automation**: Trigger it from an automation

+### aqara_t2_rgb_effects_script_examples.yaml

+These call the blueprint with 4 examples based on the presets in the Aqara Home app: Candlelight, Breath, Colorful, Security.

+1. Replace light.your_t1m_light with your bulb's actual RGB entity ID
+2. Add the scripts code to your scripts.yaml

+### aqara_t2_rgb_effects_card.yaml

+Simple dashboard buttons card example for activating RGB dynamic effects scripts.
+Requires aqara_t2_rgb_effects_script_examples.yaml and aqara_t2_rgb_effects_blueprint.yaml

+1. Edit your Home Assistant dashboard
+2. Click **Add Card** >> **Manual**
+3. Copy and paste in the YAML code
+4. For the "Stop" button, replace light.your_t1m_light with your bulb's actual RGB entity ID

+### Stopping Effects
+Click the **Stop Effects** button to turn off the dynamic effect, or
+Click any static preset button, or
+Adjust ring light settings manually or with automation, or
+Turn the light off/on

+### Finding Your Light Entity ID
+**Settings** → **Entities**
+Find your T2 bulb
+Note the RGB entity ID (e.g., light.living_room_lamp)

 ## Notes

   • This converter mimics the dynamic RGB effect creation and preview feature of the Aqara Home app.